 You can achieve automation by using the Monitoring Automation Web Service Interface.
 For example, a management template can be assigned programmatically to a CI when a new server is provisioned.
 For more information on use cases for the Monitoring Automation (MA) Web Service Interface, see the OMi Extensibility Guide.

 Automatic Assignment Rules

-You can also achieve automation by using automatic assignment rules.
+You can also achieve automation by using automatic assignment rules, as described in the following section.